hasura/graphql-engine/docs/graphql/manual/deployment/deploy/kubernetes.rst

   - If your **password contains special characters** (e.g. #, %, $, @, etc.), you need to URL encode them in the ``HASURA_GRAPHQL_DATABASE_URL`` env var (e.g. %40 for @).

-    You can check the :doc:`logs <logging>` to see if the database credentials are proper and if Hasura is able to connect to the database.
+    You can check the :doc:`logs <../logging/kubernetes>` to see if the database credentials are proper and if Hasura is able to connect to the database.

   - The Hasura GraphQL engine needs access permissions on your Postgres database as described in